selendra/selendra-kit/README.md

-# SelendraSDK
+# SelendraKit

-SelendraSDK is a toolkit for building decentralized applications (dApps) on the Selendra Network.
+SelendraKit is a toolkit for building decentralized applications (dApps) on the Selendra Network.
 It provides a set of utilities and templates to streamline the development process and make it easier to interact with the Selendra blockchain.

 ## Features